-As plants which thrive on neglect, Sansevierias will only need watering once every 14 days or so in Summer, and as little as once every 6 weeks in Winter.
-Succulents hold water in their thick fronds, as well as their roots, so their soil should have entirely dried out between waterings.
-When you do water, don’t be afraid of giving your snake plants a good drink; just make sure it doesn’t sit in the excess.
-Regardless of variety, when you water a houseplant, remove it from its ceramic pot and do not return it until you're sure water isn’t going to come out of the growing pot holes.
+Sansevierias thrive on neglect and only need watering once every 14 days in summer, and as little as once every 6 weeks in Winter.
+Succulents hold water in their thick fronds, as well as their roots, so their soil should be left to entirely dry out between waterings.
+But when you do water, don’t be afraid of giving your Snake Plants a good drink; just make sure it doesn’t sit in the excess.

 Another reason we love these sturdy succulents is because of their air-purifying capabilities.
-The Mother-in-Law’s Tongue (Sanseveria Trifasciata) was one of twelve plants to be put through rigorous testing by scientists from NASA in their landmark clean air study.
+The Mother-in-Law’s Tongue (Sansevieria trifasciata) was one of twelve plants to be put through rigorous testing by scientists from NASA in their landmark clean air study.
 The report indicated that plants help to absorb household pollutants and carbon dioxide, whilst recirculating cleaner oxygen.

 'Snake Plant' and 'Mother-in-Law’s Tongue' are applied to different species and different varieties (subsets of species) fairly interchangeably.
 Here’s what you need to know to be able to tell them apart.